 - At camp: warm bivouac/snowmobile shoes for camp use

 What's available to hire?

-- Sleeping bag.
-These are available through your host.
-See Optional Extras for details.
+- Arctic standard sleeping bag.
+These are available through your host; see Optional Extras for details.

 What do I need to bring?